-Since up until ten minutes ago, this delightful side dish did not even have a name, I have decided to call it Sweet & Crunchy Slaw Salad.
+Up until ten minutes ago, this delightful side dish did not even have a name, so I have decided to call it Sweet & Crunchy Slaw Salad.
 Referring to it as “Cindy’s Salad” as written on my recipe card is fine too, it’s just not all that descriptive if you do not know Cindy.

-I am typically not one to offer elaborate descriptions of the foods I post, but this one just has so much worth mentioning.
-The dressing makes it sweet, but the slaw keeps it tasting clean.
-The sunflower seeds, almond slivers and Ramen noodles balance it with a nice crunch.
+The dressing gives the slaw a sweet flavor, but the slaw keeps it tasting clean.
+Sunflower seeds, almond slivers, and Ramen noodles provide a nice crunch.
 Every now and then, a green onion gets in the mix to give it some bite.
 The flavors just work.

-I tweaked the recipe ever so slightly by substituting broccoli slaw for a portion of the cole slaw.
-For whatever reason, I also can’t help but think some dried apricots thrown into the mix would taste great too.
-Until summer rolls around, enjoy!
+I tweaked the original recipe ever so slightly by substituting broccoli slaw for a portion of the cole slaw mix, so feel free to play around according to your own tastes.
+I can’t help but think some dried apricots thrown into the mix would taste great too.
+Enjoy!